bkocis/CloudDevOps-ND-Microservices-AWS/README.md

 Initialize a cloud9 environment

-modify the EC2 instance volume (at least 25GB)
+Modify the EC2 instance volume (at least 25GB)

-make a python env
+Make a python env.